The Hanging Tree (film): Plot

 She finds out and asks Frail why he did not respond to her affection.
 He reveals that his wife had an affair with his own brother.
 He found them together, both dead, an apparent murder-suicide.
 In a rage, he burned down his house with their bodies in it.
 He tells Elizabeth he is "not allowed to forget."

 Elizabeth, Frenchy and Rune strike it rich on their claim, finding a "glory hole" of gold under a large tree stump.
 They ride into town, tossing a few pieces of gold to the townsfolk.
 Frenchy, overwhelmed by his sudden importance in the town, uses some of the gold to buy whiskey for everyone.
 The gaiety quickly turns into a riot of the lawless town members led by Dr. Grubb.
 While the lawful citizens of the town are engaged in fighting fires set by Grubb, Frenchy takes advantage of the commotion to make advances on Elizabeth.
-Her disinterest sparks a brutal physical assault as he attempts to rape her.
+Her lack of interest sparks a brutal physical assault as he attempts to rape her.
 Frail again catches Frenchy just in time.
 Frenchy pulls his pistol and shoots, but misses.
 Frail kills Frenchy.

 Seeing his opportunity to remove his "competition", Grubb incites the mob to lynch Frail.
 They carry him to the hanging tree, tie his hands, and stand him up in a wagon bed, the rope around his neck.
 Rune and Elizabeth rush in carrying their gold and the deed to their claim.
 Elizabeth offers everything to the townsfolk if they will let Frail live.
 As the mob turns on itself in the struggle to grab the gold and the deed, the lynch party disperses.

 Elizabeth now feels she has repaid Frail in full.
 Rune slips the noose off, and Elizabeth turns to walk away.
 Frail calls out her name.
 She turns back, and steps to the end of the wagon.
-He kneels down, cups her chin with both hands, and they kiss.
+He kneels down, cups her chin with both hands, and they touch their heads together acknowledging their love.